Boilermaker74/The-Anitsocial-Social-Network-API/README.md

 Once you see the Now Listening indication you may open up Insomnia.
 ## How to Use This Application:
-Once the server is spun up, Insomnia is used to access the avai;able route to access the app.
-The routes avai;able are:
+Once the server is spun up, Insomnia is used to access the available route to access the app.
+The routes available are:

+GET /api/users

 GET /api/users/:userID